losrobbos/vercel-fullstack-deploy-guide/README.md

 #### Prevent route naming conflicts

-In Fullstack deploys, where both frontend and backend run on the same domain, we need to take care of route name conflicts between frontend & backend routes.
+In Fullstack deploys where both frontend and backend run on the same domain, we need to take care of route name conflicts between frontend & backend routes.

 E.g. let's say we have a route /users.

 We have a frontend route yourdomain.com/users which should display all users in an UI.

-But we also have a backend route /users which will be used to fetch users from the database.
+We also have a backend route /users which will be used to fetch users from the database.

 And now we got a conflict.

-Express can only serve ONE of these requests on the same route.
+Express can only serve ONE of these requests on the that route.

 To prevent naming conflicts between your frontend routes & backend routes we need to make sure, our API routes are all unique and not used by react router.